kremec/subcycle-react-native/README.md

 # subcycle
-App for menstraul cycle tracking, which monitors menstruation, ovulation, and contraceptive pill usage, while predicting your next cycle events for better planning and health management.
+App for menstrual cycle tracking, which monitors menstruation, ovulation, and contraceptive pill usage, while predicting your next cycle events for better planning and health management.

 ## Usage
 On the top you can see which part of your menstrual cycle you're in.